 9) Poor Light Conditions

-While monstera plants don’t like direct light, they still need plenty of bright light.
-If you place them in a dim area, they will not thrive (yellowing monstera leaves or brown spots are a common sign as well).
+While monstera plants don’t like direct light, they still need plenty of bright sunlight.
+If you place them in a dim area, they will not thrive (yellowing monstera leaves or brown spots are also a common sign).

 Ensure your plant is in an area that receives at least six hours of bright light each day.